Quick facts about the Mental Health First Aid (MHFA) course - What to expect

 How do I get certified in Mental Health First Aid?

 Well, you sign up for a course and attend!
 Providing you engage with the content as much as you can during the course you will receive an certificate of attendance.

-Throughout the year we run public mental health first aid courses that anyone is welcome to join.
-If these don’t fit your diary though, you can find others advertised on the MHFA England website.
+We run mental health first aid courses that anyone is welcome to join.
 You can also arrange in-house courses for your team.

 How long do Mental Health First Aid Certificates last?

 The certificate is valid for 3 years in line with other first aid qualifications.
 You can then either complete the full course again or do a refresher course.

 How much does a Mental Health First Aid course cost?

 MHFA England values the course at £300 per person.
 There is some variation regionally though.
 The cost is also influenced by the type of training organisation, the type of venues that they use, and whether it’s an in-house or public course (the cost is typically significantly reduced for in-house courses).

 Finally, the course gives you a lot but don't expect...

 The focus of the course is how you can help others to find the right kind of support.
 It is not a counselling or therapeutic qualification.